 The magic continues in a Theater that snows inside!
 There, a short movie plays a bunch of nostalgic clips from everyone’s favorite Christmas movies.

 Guided tours last about an hour and a half.
 Along the Hollywood Walk of Fame visitors gaze at hundreds of vintage Christmas movie photos.
 There are also several train displays plus a black light 3D mini golf course with a Santa meets aliens theme.

-The climax of A Castle Noel brings us full circle with A Christmas Story House.
+The climax of Castle Noel brings us full circle with A Christmas Story House.
 You get to ascend Santa Claus Mountain like Ralphie did in A Christmas Story movie to meet Santa for a photo and ask for what you want for Christmas and then slide down the long slide.